articles

 Continual stress can cause difficulty falling asleep, difficulty staying asleep and early morning wake ups.
 These all impact sleep quality and duration, which can severely impact overall health in both children and adults.

-How can you prioritize sleep in the New Year and give yourself a leg up on being more successful with sticking to your New Year’s Resolutions?
+Here are some additional tips to help you get more sleep and give yourself a leg up on being more successful with sticking to your New Year’s Resolutions!

 Optimize your sleep environment